-Back in the day — OK, waaaaay back in the day — there was a third school in Fair Haven for kindergarten.
+Back in the day — OK, waaaaay back in the day — there was a third school in Fair Haven for kindergarten, you see.
 It was the Youth Center.
+That was also way before preschool.
 People now know it better as the Fair Haven Police Station and by its newly adopted name that hasn’t quite caught on yet, and may never for “older” folks still in town — Fair Haven Community Center.
 Phooey to that.
 Some things just need to keep a name for nostalgic purposes alone.
+Besides, the youth part soothes us old codgers.

 That and it’s just a matter of what sounds like home to you.
 For instance, my very nice grandmother, a Matawan native, was pretty hostile about the “new” Aberdeen split and name.
 Paid it no mind.
 And if forced, said it with “blah, blah, blah” contempt.
 Back to the Community Center … There, I said it.